libjohn/blogdown-libjohn/content/post/2017-08-03-rmarkdown.md

 *R Markdown is Awwwwwesoommmmmme*.
 There, I said it.
 See, I have this nifty [new website](/).
 It's produced via Blog*down* and **composed in R Markdown**.
 To feed my blog section I plan on writing occasional posts such as this one.
 But where do I start? (“Begin at the beginning," the King said, very gravely[^1]) ...

 These days I use R a lot.
 I use R Markdown to compose reports while documenting analysis.
 R scripts and R Notebooks are composable with R Markdown.
 Using R Markdown I wrote an e-book, this website, web dashboards, and interactive quizzes.
 I make slide presentations constantly.
-Different R packages make enable this activity and the common thread, aside from R, is R Markdown.
+Different R packages enable this activity and the common thread, aside from R, is R Markdown.
 Initially, I was going to launch my blog with a post about Xaringan Slides.
 Then I realized I need to lead with R Markdown -- duh -- because R Markdown enhances the readability and document structure for many reports.

 ### Why use R Markdown